 There is a business model in which some activities traditionally undertaken by the appointed field operator are contracted out to third parties.
 The OGA is aware of the potential benefits of this approach but must be assured that the appointed field operator has the ability to discharge its responsibility for the overall supervision and management of field operations.

-Note that, even if third parties are appointed as Well and Installation operators, licensees still retain a number of responsibilities related to safety and environmental performance – see Regulation 5 of the Safety Case Regulations 2015 and the associated guidance here
+Note that, even if third parties are appointed as Well and Installation operators, licensees still retain a number of responsibilities related to safety and environmental performance – see Regulation 5 of the Safety Case Regulations 2015 and the associated guidance.

-The field operator must retain sufficient expertise and resources to evaluate and manage the quality of the work of a sub-contractor and be able to form an independent view as to whether the contractor's plans or activity accord with good oilfield practice and will result in the maximum recovery of economic hydrocarbons with due regard for health, safety and the environment.
+The field operator must retain sufficient expertise and resources to evaluate and manage the quality of the work of a sub-contractor and be able to form an independent view as to whether the contractor's plans or activity accord with good oilfield practice and will result in the maximum recovery of economic hydrocarbons, alongside supporting the drive to net zero carbon by 2050, with due regard for health, safety and the environment.